nenuadrian/cpp-light-game-engine-hades/README.md

  * develop C++ software engineering skills
  * understand graphics 2D and 3D rendering pipelines with OpenGL and other frameworks
  * build a usable engine for making a small game
- * basics of networking in C++ for multiplayer gaming
+ * basics of networking in C++ for multiplayer gaming: https://github.com/nenuadrian/cpp-light-game-server-hades

 ## 3rd party tools and libraries
  * entt - performant entity component system [ECS]